Fieldmedic85/Hellsreach-lab/README.md

 Certifications and Career Aspirations

+Current Certifications: CCNA, Diploma I.T Administration

-Current Certifications: CCNP, PRINCE2
+Future Goals: CCNP, possibly PRINCE2

+Other goal:
-Future Goals: Enhance DevOps expertise, explore Terraform and GitLab for managing infrastructure as code, and contribute to open-source projects related to automation and monitoring.
+Enhance DevOps expertise, explore Terraform and GitLab for managing infrastructure as code, and contribute to open-source projects related to automation and monitoring.